teelmo/kadrata/README.md

 ## How to build and develop

-This is an Astro+Vite project.
+This is a Webpack + React project.

 * `npm install`
 * `npm run start`

-Project should start at: http://localhost:4321
+Project should start at: http://localhost:9000

 For developing please refer to `package.json`